sizovs/sizovs.github.io/about.md

 <figcaption>My bookshelf</figcaption>
 </figure>

-I don't read news and don't have TV.
+I don't read news and don't have a TV.
 In the age of information abundance, we're getting distracted from thinking for ourselves.
 Because all answers are inside us, I prefer to unplug and look for answers walking, observing, and meditating.
 I also practice Krav Maga and Muay Thai, because a a healthy mind requires a healty body.

 <figure>
 <img src="/images/muay.jpg">